 - Some elements are averted in the Doctor Who episode "Delta and the Bannermen".
 Delta and her daughter are the last of her species, but don't take any action to do anything about that.
 Billy secretly takes Chimeron royal jelly to transform himself into a Chimeron-Human hybrid without Delta's knowledge so that he can mate with Delta.
 The variation here is that he is perfectly willing to go through with all this, whereas Delta is reluctant — aside from Billy's sacrifice, the transformation is not entirely safe, and, as the Doctor points out, even in his new form, inter-species breeding could result in "the most terrible mutations".

-- And another episode had the inversion of this — A massively overpopulated planet that doesn't believe in suicide or contraception and is immune to sterilization tries to get Kirk to sleep with a local girl to spread a disease to her people and increase the deathrate, I kid you not.
+- And another episode had the inversion of this — A massively overpopulated planet that doesn't believe in suicide or contraception and is immune to sterilization tries to get Kirk to sleep with a local girl to spread a disease to her people and increase the deathrate, no kidding.
 They even inexplicably build a huge copy of the Enterprise interior to make him feel "at home".
 Really, there are much less embarrassing ways to get help.
 Like actually asking for help.
 But Kirk's gotta get his recommended weekly allowance of poontang...

 - A slight variation in the original pilot "The Cage," where the Talosians were breeding a race of humans as slaves to rebuild their planet for them.
 When Captain Pike resisted mating with the only female available, they brought down two of his crewmates so he could chose from a blonde, a brunette, and a redhead (although logically they wouldn't have wanted him to pick just one, this was network television in 1965).